-— An Adverse Weather Alert Yellow Level is in effect from 2:00 PM on Tuesday through 4:00 PM on Wedesday for both Trinidad and Tobago.
+— An Adverse Weather Alert Yellow Level is in effect from 2:00 PM on Tuesday through 4:00 PM on Wednesday for both Trinidad and Tobago.

-— Through Thursday, 2 to 4 inches (50 to 100 millimeters) are possible across Trinidad and Tobago with heavier totals across Eastern and Southern halves of Trinidad, as well as Tobago.
-There is an elevated threat of street flooding and flash flooding, particularly across Tobago and the Eastern half of Trinidad.
+— Through Thursday, 2 to 3 inches (50 to 75 millimeters) are possible across Trinidad and Tobago with heavier totals across Eastern and Southern halves of Trinidad, as well as Eastern Tobago.
+There is an elevated threat of street flooding and flash flooding.

 — Seas will remain moderate to occasionally rough, with waves up to 2.5 meters are possible in open waters, occasionally up to and in excess of 3.0 meters and less than 1.0 meter but choppy in sheltered areas.